offwhitesolid/SpecMap/README.md

 4. Create pull request for review and merge

 This documentation provides a complete overview of the SpecMap hyperspectral analysis application, covering all major features and implementation details.
-Launch Visual Studio Code:

-Open Visual Studio Code on your computer.
-Open the Cloned Repository:

-In Visual Studio Code, go to File > Open Folder....
-Navigate to the directory where you cloned the repository and select it.
-Start Editing:

-Now you can start editing the files in the repository.
-Use the Source Control feature in VS Code (accessible via the Git icon on the left sidebar) to see changes, stage them, and commit.

-Step 4: Commit and Push Changes
-Stage Changes:

-After making changes, go to the Source Control panel in VS Code.
-Stage the changes by clicking the + icon next to the file names.
-Commit Changes:

-Add a commit message in the text box and click the checkmark icon to commit.
-Push Changes:

-To push your changes to the remote repository, click on the three dots in the Source Control panel, then choose Push.
-That's it!
-You've successfully cloned a GitHub repository, edited it locally, and pushed changes back to GitHub using Visual Studio Code.

-Python:
-install python 3.12 and the packages numpy, pandas, matplotlib, scipy using pip install

-Igor:

-See Igor Program folder and the Readme.txt file in the folder